 - REPLICATIVE SCRIPTS:

-These scripts are a direct replication of the parenting that we received ourselves.
+These scripts are a direct replication, or repeat, of the parenting that we received ourselves.
 They can include replication of positive scripts (e.g. family rituals, ways of nurturing children, ways of enforcing boundaries, certain sayings, etc.).
 They can also include replicating negative (unresolved) scripts, which may be consciously replicated (e.g. “smacking never did me any harm”) or unconsciously replicated (e.g. needing to hide one’s sad or angry feelings from a parent can make it harder for these children to later recognise or respond to these feelings in their own children).

 - CORRECTIVE SCRIPTS:

 These family scripts are a conscious decision to offer our children a different experience of being parented to what we received ourselves.
 The danger for this type of script, however, is that because they are driven from an emotional response to our past, there is a risk that we will go too far the other way (e.g. feeling hard done by as an older child, so favouring our own eldest child).
 It’s not uncommon to encounter a parent who states ‘I want my child to feel loved because I wasn’t’, but because they have not worked through their trauma, they nonetheless end up repeating the script by, for example, smothering their child emotionally.

 - IMPROVISED SCRIPTS: